c4a-ri/dialbb/README.md

 ## Requests, Questions, and Bug Reports

-Please feel free to send your requests, questions, and bug reports about DialBB to the following email address.
+Please feel free to send your requests, questions, and bug reports about DialBB to the following.
 Even if it is a trivial or vague question, feel free to send it.

 - Report bugs, point out missing documentation, etc.: [GitHub Issues](https://github.com/c4a-ri/dialbb/issues)